Yoast/wordpress-seo/readme.txt

 * Reimplements the Advanced Settings tab in React.
 * Improves the ordering of items in XML sitemaps to match SQL standards.
 Props to [rafaelbernard](https://github.com/rafaelbernard).
 * Improves the transition word assessment for Hungarian.
 Props to [@Zsoru](https://github.com/Zsoru).
+* Adds the `--reindex` flag to the indexables WP CLI command to remove all existing indexables and then reindex all content.
+* Adds the `wpseo_robots_array` filter to enable the filtering of the the robots array used for the robots meta tag output.

 = 14.0.4 =
 Release Date: April 30th, 2020